Wise Wallet Weekly

 Keep

-Also keep services that replace something more expensive.
-A budgeting app that prevents overdrafts may be worth it.
-A warehouse membership may be worth it if you actually shop there and the savings are real.
+Also keep services that genuinely replace something more expensive.
+A $15 budgeting app that prevents two overdrafts a year pays for itself.
+A $60 warehouse membership pays for itself if you actually shop there and the savings are real.
+A music or streaming bundle pays for itself if it replaces two or three things you would otherwise pay for separately.

 Pause

-Pause anything seasonal, binge-based, or tied to a project.
-Streaming services are the obvious ones.
-Delivery passes, budgeting apps, investment research tools, cloud software, fitness apps, and paid newsletters count too.
+Pause anything seasonal, binge-based, or tied to a finite project.
+Streaming services are the obvious ones — most people only really want one new show at a time, and rotating one service in and out beats paying for five.
+Delivery passes, premium news subscriptions, budgeting apps you only use during a reset, investment research tools, design or video software, fitness apps, and paid newsletters all fit the same pattern.

-Pausing works well when the value is real but not constant.
-If you only need a service for tax season, travel, one course, one show, or one work project, it does not need to run all year.
+Pausing works when the value is real but not constant.
+If you only need a service for tax season, a single trip, one course, one show, or one work project, it does not need to run all year.

 Cancel